-- Working in partnership, including taking into account the policies and procedures of the LSCB, working with local Prevent co-ordinators and/or the police and other agencies, and engaging with families where relevant - Staff training, to ensure staff have the knowledge and confidence to identify children at risk of being drawn into terrorism, to challenge extremist ideas, and to refer children and young people for extra help.
+- Leadership and management, including identifying a Prevent lead, establishing robust policies and procedures, and ensuring all staff exemplify British Values in their attitudes and behaviour - Risk assessment and management, incorporating an understanding, shared with partners, of the risk in the local area.
+This involves having robust safeguarding policies and procedures, established referral mechanisms, and clear protocols for any visiting speakers - Working in partnership, including taking into account the policies and procedures of the LSCB, working with local Prevent co-ordinators and/or the police and other agencies, and engaging with families where relevant - Staff training, to ensure staff have the knowledge and confidence to identify children at risk of being drawn into terrorism, to challenge extremist ideas, and to refer children and young people for extra help.
 As a minimum the DSL must undertake Prevent awareness training.
-The Home Office has produced three Prevent eLearning courses14 - IT policies, to include appropriate levels of filtering and educating pupils about online safety

-Schools can also build pupils' resilience to radicalisation by providing a safe environment for debating controversial issues, helping them to understand how they can influence and participate in decision making, and promoting fundamental British values.
+The Home Office has produced a number of online courses. - IT policies, to include appropriate levels of filtering and educating pupils about online safety - School premises, including use of school premises by external groups and ensuring there are effective emergency response strategies - Building children's resilience, by Providing a safe environment for debating controversial issues, helping them to understand how they can influence and participate in decision making, and promoting fundamental British values.
 Many aspects of the wider PSHE curriculum will be relevant to helping pupils to recognise risk and make safer choices.